neovarier/path_planner/README.md

  * If lane can be changed then execute the lane change at the same velocity (State 3).
  * If the lane change is not possible then decelerate (State 4).

+For cars in front on the same there are two safe distance gaps considered 1) hard safe distance 2) soft safe distance.
+Soft safe distance is higher than the hard safe distance.
 ### State 1:
 From sensor fusion feedback, the future location of the other cars in the same lane are predicted.
 The following steps are taken:
 A) To check if front cars in the same lane are too close to self car or not in the future
 * Calculate the future gap FL of the other cars in the same lane w.r.t self car assuming the current velocity does not change
 * Check if currently the car in the same lane is ahead of self car AND in the future self car is ahead of other car.
 This case will lead to collision.
 If this condition is satisfied then do a state transition to State 3.
 If not then transition to State 2 is possible.
-* If the distance FL of all cars in front are more than the safe distance gap, then do transition to State 2 is possible.
+* If the distance FL of all cars in front are more than the hard safe distance gap or soft safet distance, then do transition to State 2 is possible.
-* If the distance FL of any cars in front is less than the safe distance gap, then do a transition to State 3.
+* If the distance FL of any cars in front is less than the hard safe distance gap or soft safe distance, then do a transition to State 3.

 B) To check if front cars in the adjacent lane are too close to do a lane change to the self lane or not in the future
 * Calculate the future location OFL of the other cars in the adjacent lanes assuming current velocity does not change.